Giancarlo-vs/Animal-Central-v1/README.md

 # Animal Central

-Animal center is an application that allows the user to acquire credits for pets or animals, and/or adopt pets.
+Animal center is an application that allows users to acquire credits to buy pets or any other kind of animal.
+In adition,  also allows the user to make requests for adopt pets aviables in the AnimalCentral.